What is micro content? Here’s a demonstration:

 Google’s Featured Snippets are another great (albeit more involved) example of micro content:

-The snippet above was pulled from a 500-word article.
+The snippet above was pulled from a 1,840-word article.
 The average adult reads at about 300 words-per-minute, meaning the original article definitely isn’t micro content.
 The snippet counts, though.

 Some pedantry for those who care: Micro content and short-form content can overlap, but they’re not necessarily one in the same.
 Short-form content might refer to a 500-word blog post that attempts to distill a 4,000-word worthy topic (e.g., string theory) down to something relatively scannable.
 Answering the query “who founded string theory” in 50 words, on the other hand, is micro content.
 (Standing alone, this explanation is also micro content.)

 In a lot of ways, a Facebook or Twitter feed is a microcosm of how the internet works.
-It’s a continuous, ever-compounding stream of information that never stops flowing.
-Content that users actually take the time to engage with needs to have a hook, something to lure digital denizens away from the web’s din.
+It’s a continuous, ever-compounding stream of short content that never stops flowing.
+Whether it’s a meme, a short video or written content, they all need to have an engaging hook to lure digital denizens away from the web’s din.

-Queue micro ntent.
+Queue micro content.
 Brands can use various micro content mediums on social media to get their audience’s attention.
 These formats include:

 • Custom illustrations or photos that convey some sort of quick tip or fun fact.